 az acr create --resource-group FlaskRG --name flaskdockerdemo --sku Basic

-NOTE: The registry name must be unique.
-If you get a message like this: The registry DNS name flaskdockerdemo.azurecr.io is already in use., you will need to choose a different, unique name.
+NOTE: The registry name has to be unique.
+If you get a message such as The registry DNS name flaskdockerdemo.azurecr.io is already in use., you will need to choose a different, unique name.
 You can also use the Registries API to check for available names.

 Building the Docker image